karlgrin/neat/policy_manager/README.md

 ## Build

-To build the policy manager run
+To build the policy manager:

 ```
 $ cd policy_manager